slpkid/odin-recipes/README.md

-This will be a website showcasing a recipe built with html.
+This is a website with multiple wonton recipes for your cooking pleasure.